D3L1L4H/ColorSwitch/CONTRIBUTING.md

 ## Issue Process

 1. Check if issue already exists.
-2. Create a new issue (in accordance with the template).
+2. Create a new issue.
 3. Add appropriate labels.
 4. Wait for it to be assigned.